STA 9750 - Course Syllabus

 - A small amount of programming experience, not necessarily in

 The CUNY Graduate Center has a useful summary of these expectations.
-Baruch courses follow the same standards.↩︎
+Baruch courses follow the same standards.
+See also CUNY Central Policy.↩︎